tardate/LittleArduinoProjects/Electronics101/UsbNotifier/README.md

 # UsbNotifier

-Tear-down and demo code for some oldUSB Webmail Notifier devices.
+Tear-down and demo code for some old USB Webmail Notifier devices.

 Here's a quick video of the blinky test program in action: